Crazy Ken Band

+History

 The band made its debut in June 1998 with the album Punch!
 Punch!
 Punch!.
 In 2000, support member Toraji Shingū became a full member of the band.
 The group's first single, "Nikutai Kankei", was released in June 2001.
 In 2003, HMV Japan ranked the band at #98 in their "Top 100 Japanese pops Artists".
 In 2005, their song "Tiger & Dragon" was used as the theme song of the critically acclaimed TBS drama of the same name.

 The group's first compilation album, CKBB - Oldies But Goodies was released on March 3, 2004, reaching a chart position of #9 and remaining on the charts for forty-nine weeks.
 A set of compilation albums, Best Tsuru and Best Kame, their third and fourth compilation albums respectively, were released on February 24, 2010.
 Both were successful; Tsuru charted at #10 on the Oricon weekly chart, selling 13,323 copies in its first week, while Kame charted at #11, selling 12,158 copies in its first week.